 Aberdeenshire Council will not fund more than one third of any project with loan finance.

-- Low-interest loans of up to £25,000 for working capital, repayable over a period of up to five years.
+- Loans up to £24,999 with an interest rate of 3%, repayable over a period of up to five years

 - Company directors are required to give repayment guarantees for loans